LemonSCoder/Aishas_Greetings_Codecademy_Solution/README.md

-# Aishas-Greetings-Codecademy-Solution
+# Aisha's Greetings
-The solution to the Aisha's Greetings Project in Codecademy
+This is the solution I came up with for Aisha's Greetings on Codecademy.